IIT Madras

-The Indian Institute of Technology Madras (IIT Madras or IITM) is a public research university and technical institute located in Chennai, Tamil Nadu, India.
-It is one of the eight public Institutes of Eminence of India.
-As an Indian Institute of Technology (IIT), IIT Madras is also recognized as an Institute of National Importance by the Government of India.
+The Indian Institute of Technology Madras (IIT-Madras or IIT-M) is a public research university and technical institute located in Chennai, Tamil Nadu, India.
+It is recognized as an Institute of Eminence.
+It has also ranked first nationally in engineering and overall categories by the National Institutional Ranking Framework (NIRF) for many years.

-Founded in 1959 with technical, academic and financial assistance from the then government of West Germany, IITM was the third Indian Institute of Technology established by the Government of India.
-IIT Madras has consistently ranked as the best engineering institute in India by the Ministry of Education's National Institutional Ranking Framework (NIRF) since the ranking's inception in 2016.
+As an Indian Institute of Technology, IIT Madras is also recognized as an Institute of National Importance by the Government of India.
+Founded in 1959 with technical, academic and financial assistance from the government of West Germany, IITM was the third Indian Institute of Technology to be established.

 History

 In 1956, the West German Government rendered technical assistance to establish a state-of-the-art engineering institute in India.
 Soon, the first Indo-German agreement was signed in Bonn, West Germany, in 1959 for the establishment of the Indian Institute of Technology in Madras (now Chennai).
 IIT Madras was started with technical, academic and financial assistance from the Government of West Germany.
 It was at the time the most significant international educational project sponsored by the Federal Republic of Germany.
 As part of the agreement, the West German government committed to providing various forms of assistance for the development of the institute in Madras: